-Deprecated: The exportAlternates property is necessary when using flipped or rotated tiles in Godot 4.0 and 4.1.
+The exportAlternates property is necessary when using flipped or rotated tiles.
 This will create 7 alternate tiles for each tile, allowing all flipped and rotation combinations.
-This has been deprecated in Tiled 1.10.3 in favour of Godot 4.2's native rotation and flipping support.

 14.5.3 Tile Properties

 All custom properties set on tiles will get exported as Custom Data Layers of the Godot TileSet resource.